ARAldhafeeri/gatewatch/README.md

 To create a complete role:
  A ROLE can perform OPERATIONs on Resources IF something IS something

-IF "something1" IS "Something believed to be something1 "
+onlyIf "something1" IS "Something believed to be something1 "
 will return something1 === "Something believed to be something1 "

-an extention that allows to perform attribuation and check the ownership of a resources.
+an extention that allows flexibilty to check of other things e.g. onwership of resources, attribation and so on.

 ### least-privilge and zero trust: